Aboriginal and Torres Strait Islander readers are respectfully cautioned that this website contains images of people who have passed away.

 ‘They said you were a murdering bushranger.’

 It’s the winter of 2049 and Daniel is elderly and long isolated.
-Soon after yet another devastating storm, this time destroying his beloved longan tree, he finds his fragile peace threatened by a growing friendship with a widowed neighbour and the appearance of a young reporter digging into a shameful event buried deep in his past.
+After yet another devastating storm, this time destroying his beloved longan tree, he finds his fragile peace threatened by a growing friendship with a widowed neighbour and the appearance of a young reporter digging into a shameful event buried deep in his past.

 Details